googlefonts/fontra-docs/_how-tos/draw/designing-with-variable-components.md

   - stem_left
   - stem_right
 - add two more points to the contour for the stems
+- two different options to slant the added stems
 - add stem to "a"
 - create character "n"
 - add new glyph axes